When is the race?

 What if I got hurt and can’t run the race this year?

-If you are unable to run, email Jonathan at email@example.com and let him know.
-We have Risk Free Registration until February 1st, meaning you can cancel any time before that.
-There are no cancellations after February 1st.
+If you registered for the race and are unable to run, email Jonathan at firstname.lastname@example.org and let him know.
+If you email before May 1st, you will receive a $20 coupon in the mail for the 2019 race (mailed out in late May).
+There are no refunds or bib transfers.
 No exceptions.
-You can not get your teeshirt and goodie bag if you cancel.
+You can can get your teeshirt and goodie bag if you cancel.

 Do you have a Gear Check?